silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 `Documentation of Read the Docs <http://read-the-docs.readthedocs.org/>`_

+gitlab also offer the feature `'pages' <https://docs.gitlab.com/ee/user/project/pages/>`_. which allows you to publish static websites that can be generated from CI. see the `gitlab-ci.yml file <https://gitlab.esrf.fr/silx/pypolynom_completed/blob/master/.gitlab-ci.yml>`_ and the `gitlab project pages <https://gitlab.esrf.fr/silx/pypolynom_completed/pages>`_

 ------

 Conclusion
 ----------

+* README file matter
 * Different documentation for different purposes.
-* Tools to ease the process.
+* Use tools to ease the process.
-* Very modular (no need to use everything, e.g., making your own template).
 * Having a build system that generates the documentation encourages writing it.
 * Documentation becomes out-dated, keeping it with the source code helps maintaining it: update the code and the documentation at the same time.